MobileProto2014/Android-Lab-0/README.md

 2. Name it whatever you want
 3. Give it a description
 4. Initialize with README
-5. Give it a .gitignore (Android)
-6. Create
-7. Edit the .gitignore in the repository
-8. Add .idea/
-9. Add *.iml
-10. Commit

 ###Project initialization in github repository
 1. Terminal > Go to your local top-level project folder
 2. git init
 3. git remote add origin [github repo HTTPS clone url]
-4. rm .gitignore #replacing the android's .gitignore with ours
+4. Add .idea/ to .gitignore
+5. Add *.iml to .gitignore
-5. git pull origin master
+6. git add .gitignore && git commit -m "ADD: gitignore" && git pull --rebase origin master
+7. git push -u origin master
-6. git add . # or git add -A
+8. git add . # or git add -A
-7. git commit -m "android studio project initialization" # Or whatever you want your message to be. these are important.
+9. git commit -m "android studio project initialization" # Or whatever you want your message to be. these are important.
-8. git push -u origin master
+10. git push -u origin master

 ###Importing the project from a git repository
 If you're getting someone else's code or sharing this project via git, you must import the project when opening it for the first time.